 - Business planning.
 CDFIs can help you write and perfect your business plan so that it’s ready to present to investors.

 - Training.
 Many CDFIs provide free training programs to small businesses on topics like software and marketing.

 - Consulting.
 If you can’t qualify for a loan just yet, many CDFIs give free advice on how to improve your business so that it’s ready for financing in the future.

 - Credit repair.
 When your credit score is the main factor that stands between you and business financing, many CDFIs offer programs to help you get your personal finances back on track.

 There are community development financial institutions in every state.
 Depending on your area, you have some within close distance.
 Others allow you to apply for financing online, making it less important how close you are to the physical branch.
 Browse our CDFI list by state resource to find one near you.

 CDFI personal loans

-In addition to business financing, many CDFIs offer personal loans and mortgages.
+In addition to business financing, many CDFIs offer personal loans, auto loans and mortgages.
 CDFI personal loans are often smaller than what you’d find at a traditional bank or even an online lender, often only going up to around $10,000 or $20,000.